 About Far Cry 5

 Far Cry 5 is an action-packed, first-person-shooter RPG that was released in early 2018.
 Like similar exploration games, the story revolves around a combination of side-quests and main-quests to make the most of the story.
-The game also features a competitive co-op mode, but the game is created primarily to be a single-player game.
+And while the game also features a competitive co-op mode, it has been created primarily to be a single-player game.

 The Far Cry series has been active since 2004, and the games have been successful since their initial release.
 Interestingly, the games don’t share much of a shared story between them, although Far Cry New Dawn was released as a sequel to Far Cry 5 in 2019.